ev3dev/ev3dev-buildscripts/README.md

         build-boot-scr  defconfig     LICENSE                     menuconfig  setup-env

 5. Now we need to install the required tool.
-To do this, just run the `install-kernel-build-tools` script.
+To do this, we need to add the ev3dev package repo and then run the `install-kernel-build-tools` script.
     (You only need to run this once.)

+        ~/work/ev3dev-rootfs $ .sudo apt-add-repository http://ev3dev.org/debian
+        ~/work/ev3dev-rootfs $ .sudo apt-key adv --keyserver pgp.mit.edu --recv-keys 2B210565
+        ~/work/ev3dev-rootfs $ .sudo apt-get update
         ~/work/ev3dev-rootfs $ ./install-kernel-build-tools

 6. Create a `local-env` to make use of all of your processing power.
 See the